Soviet space program: Program secrecy

 The Soviet space program had withheld information on its projects predating the success of Sputnik, the world's first artificial satellite.
 In fact, when the Sputnik project was first approved, one of the most immediate courses of action the Politburo took was to consider what to announce to the world regarding their event.

 The Telegraph Agency of the Soviet Union (TASS) established precedents for all official announcements on the Soviet space program.
 The information eventually released did not offer details on who built and launched the satellite or why it was launched.
 The public release revealed, "there is an abundance of arcane scientific and technical data... as if to overwhelm the reader with mathematics in the absence of even a picture of the object".
 What remains of the release is the pride for Soviet cosmonautics and the vague hinting of future possibilities then available after Sputnik's success.

 The Soviet space program's use of secrecy served as both a tool to prevent the leaking of classified information between countries and also to create a mysterious barrier between the space program and the Soviet populace.
 The program's nature embodied ambiguous messages concerning its goals, successes, and values.
 Launchings were not announced until they took place.
 Cosmonaut names were not released until they flew.
 Mission details were sparse.
 Outside observers did not know the size or shape of their rockets or cabins or most of their spaceships, except for the first Sputniks, lunar probes and Venus probe.

 However, the military influence over the Soviet space program may be the best explanation for this secrecy.
-The OKB-1 was subordinated under the Ministry of General Machine Building, tasked with the development of intercontinental ballistic missiles, and continued to give its assets random identifiers into the 1960s: "For example, the Vostok spacecraft was referred to as 'object IIF63' while its launch rocket was 'object 8K72K'".
+The OKB-1 was subordinated under the Ministry of General Machine-Building, tasked with the development of intercontinental ballistic missiles, and continued to give its assets random identifiers into the 1960s: "For example, the Vostok spacecraft was referred to as 'object IIF63' while its launch rocket was 'object 8K72K'".
 Soviet defense factories had been assigned numbers rather than names since 1927.
 Even these internal codes were obfuscated: in public, employees used a separate code, a set of special post-office numbers, to refer to the factories, institutes, and departments.

 The program's public pronouncements were uniformly positive: as far as the people knew, the Soviet space program had never experienced failure.
 According to historian James Andrews, "With almost no exceptions, coverage of Soviet space exploits, especially in the case of human space missions, omitted reports of failure or trouble".

-"The USSR was famously described by Winston Churchill as 'a riddle, wrapped in a mystery, inside an enigma' and nothing signified this more than the search for the truth behind its space program during the Cold War.
-Although the Space Race was literally played out above our heads, it was often obscured by a figurative 'space curtain' that took much effort to see through" says Dominic Phelan in the book Cold War Space Sleuths (Springer-Praxis 2013).
+According to Dominic Phelan in the book Cold War Space Sleuths, "The USSR was famously described by Winston Churchill as 'a riddle, wrapped in a mystery, inside an enigma' and nothing signified this more than the search for the truth behind its space program during the Cold War.
+Although the Space Race was literally played out above our heads, it was often obscured by a figurative 'space curtain' that took much effort to see through."